-- 14. Steep lots will require the submission of a Building Envelope Plan (BEP) at the relevant Development Application stage. - 15.
-In cases where the front to back gradient across a block exceeds 10%, split level dwelling construction is required in addition to the benching of lots. - 16.
+- 12. Steep lots will require the submission of a Building Envelope Plan (BEP) at the relevant Development Application stage. - 13.
+In cases where the front to back gradient across a block exceeds 10%, split level dwelling construction is required in addition to the benching of lots. - 14.
 Split level roads should be considered to reduce gradients through lots.

-Additional Controls: related to Dwellings proposed on lots that already have retaining walls as part of the subdivision construction
+Additional Controls related to Dwellings proposed on lots that already have retaining walls as part of the subdivision construction

-- 17. Where a lot already has a side retaining wall (supporting the adjacent side lot), then the combined height of the existing wall and any proposed wall on that same side of the lot shall not exceed 1.5m.
-This will be created as a Restriction as to User on the associated Deposited Plan and Section 88b instrument. - 18.
-Where a lot already has a rear retaining wall (supporting the adjacent rear lot), then the combined height of the existing wall and any proposed wall at the rear yard area shall not exceed 1.8m.
-The proposed wall shall be located at least 1m in front of the existing wall and shall have a maximum height of 1.0m.
+- 15. Where a lot already has a side retaining wall (supporting the adjacent side lot), then the combined height of the existing wall and any proposed wall on that same side of the lot shall not exceed 1.5m.
+This will be created as a Restriction as to User on the associated Deposited Plan and Section 88b instrument. - 16.
+Where a lot already has a rear retaining wall (supporting the adjacent rear lot), then the combined height of the existing wall and any proposed wall at the rear yard area shall not exceed 2.0m.
+The proposed wall shall be located at least 600mm in front of the existing wall and shall have a maximum height of 1.0m.
 This will be created as a Restriction as to User on the associated Deposited Plan and Section 88b instrument.

-Additional Controls: related to Dwellings once subdivision and earthworks has occurred
+Additional Controls related to Dwellings once subdivision and earthworks has occurred

-- 19. Any additional retaining walls to lift the levels of the rear yard or the dwelling shall not reduce (when considered with potential fencing on those walls) the solar access and privacy of any adjacent lots. - 20.
-Dwelling construction may make appropriate use of Drop Edge Beams where required.
+17. Any additional retaining walls to lift the levels of the rear yard or the dwelling shall not reduce (when considered with potential fencing on those walls) the solar access and privacy of any adjacent lots.

-E17.5.3 Developing on sloping land
+5.3 Developing on sloping land

 - a.
 To ensure that dwellings are of high quality and respond to topography of the site. - b.
-To provide appropriate bulk and scale of dwellings on slopes that exceed 10%. - c.
+To provide appropriate bulk and scale of dwellings on slopes that exceed 10%.

+c.
 To provide amenity for the residents of the dwelling due to good design of the built form and private open space.

-The subdivision layout for slopes in excess of 10% is to be generally as depicted in Figure E17.24 below
+The subdivision layout for slopes in excess of 10% is to be generally as depicted in Figure 25 below